 We are always being told to drink more water, but is it as important as we think?

-As we head into the summer months, with warmer weather on the rise, it gives us a great opportunity to bring our attention back to the basics around water and how increasing our intake can have hugely positive benefits to both our physical and mental health and wellbeing.
+As we head into the summer months and warmer weather on the rise, it gives us a great opportunity to bring our attention back to the basics around water, the importance of staying hydrated and how increasing our intake can have hugely positive benefits to both our physical and mental health and wellbeing.

 With water making up nearly two-thirds of our body – keeping our water levels up is a must, making it essential for our body to function properly.